Louis C.K. Releases Copyright Notice To Block Reporters From Quoting His Shows

 — James Shotwell (@jamesdshotwell) May 4, 2019

-While it is normal for a comic to copyright their material, C.K. has tried to bar anyone in the audience from being able to even quote from anything that may be said during a performance.
+While it is normal for a comic to copyright their material, Louis has tried to bar anyone in the audience from being able to even quote from anything that may be said during a performance.

-C.K’s actions have prompted a variety of responses from many different avenues, with some considering it absurd that the comedian has asked for consent considering his alleged victims were not so fortunate as to have that luxury.
-As CoS reports, some, like Conan writer Laurie Kilmartin, do think the action has value in the long run, but still believe C.K. should have barred himself from even attempting to make a comeback.
+Louis C.K.’s actions have prompted a variety of responses from many different avenues, with some considering it absurd that the comedian has asked for consent considering his alleged victims were not so fortunate as to have that luxury.
+As CoS reports, some, like Conan writer Laurie Kilmartin, do think the action has value in the long run, but still believe Louis C.K. should have barred himself from even attempting to make a comeback.